vault27/Foundation/paloalto.md

 - For every rule we can choose where to install: one particular firewall, device groups, tags...
 - One giant device group consists of many subgroups
 - Every device in panorama has its own tag or many tags
-- The master device is the firewall from which Panorama gathers user ID information for use in policies
 - Rules from upper Devices Groups automatically appears in lower Device Groups Policies
 - You attach devices only to lower Device Groups, because Device can be attached only to one Device Group
 - You cannot override or change rules arrived from Panorama